 - to shift investments without being taxed;

-- to give privacy to financial dealings and what your financial assets are; and
+- to give privacy to financial dealings and privacy over financial assets; and

 - to have no government control.

-Each country highlighted by Mr. Diamond lists things like how to set up trusts versus foundations, how to set up companies for anonymity so that no one can find out who controls those companies (who the legal and beneficial shareholders are).
-The book also describes the strength of each country’s anti-money laundering laws and its enforcement of those laws, as well as what must be disclosed to authorities if an entity parks its money in that jurisdiction.
+For each country in the text book, Mr. Diamond describes things like the advantages of setting up trusts versus foundations and how to set up companies for anonymity so that no one can find out who controls those companies (who the legal and beneficial shareholders are).
+The book also describes the strength of each country’s anti-money laundering laws and its enforcement of those laws, as well as what must be disclosed to authorities if a person incorporates a company and parks money in that tax haven.

-Despite what appears to be the questionable legality of some of the advice in respect of the use of offshore and other tax havens to cloak banks accounts and private corporations in secrecy, to avoid taxes and avoid anti-money laundering reporting, Mr. Diamond’s text books are still available at libraries around the world.
+Despite what appears to be the questionable legality of some of the advice in respect of the use of offshore and other tax havens to cloak bank accounts and incorporate private companies in secrecy to avoid taxes and avoid anti-money laundering reporting, Mr. Diamond’s text books remain available.